Ramen: Restaurants in Japan

 However, the best quality ramen is usually only available in specialist ramen-ya restaurants.
 As ramen-ya restaurants offer mainly ramen dishes, they tend to lack variety in the menu.
-Besides ramen, some of the dishes generally available in a ramen-ya restaurant include other dishes from Japanese Chinese cuisine such as fried rice (called chahan or yakimeshi), jiaozi (called gyoza), and beer.
+Besides ramen, some of the dishes generally available in a ramen-ya restaurant include other dishes from Japanese Chinese cuisine such as fried rice (called chahan or yakimeshi), jiaozi (called gyoza), and alcohol.
 Ramen-ya often feature Chinese-inspired decorations.
 The bowls used to serve ramen may be designed to include Chinese motifs such as yunleiwen, loong, fenghuang, and the character for double happiness.
 Chinese spoons are more commonly used to drink the soup in ramen, as opposed to the Japanese ladle (otamajakushi), which is typically used for soba and udon.

 From January 2020 to September 2021 during the COVID-19 pandemic, many ramen restaurants were temporarily closed, with 34 chains filing for bankruptcy by September 2020.
 Ramen restaurants are typically narrow and seat customers closely, making social distancing difficult.